Koko-66/Translate_it/README.md

 - Stackoverflow, its users and their previous posts to help me find solutions to problems I encountered and specifically Ned Batchelder for his suggestion on how to sort linguists listings according to a specific attribute available [here](https://stackoverflow.com/questions/4010322/sort-a-list-of-class-instances-python#comment4297852_4010333) and operator module's [official documentation](https://docs.python.org/3/library/operator.html) for information on how to apply it.

-- [Python Examples](https://pythonexamples.org/python-split-string-by-regex/) for tips on how to use regex for spliting the content.
+- [Python Examples](https://pythonexamples.org/python-split-string-by-regex/) for tips on how to use regex for splitting the content.

 - [W3 schools](https://www.w3schools.com) for tips on the usage of various in-built functions and methods.